-Among the graves in this extra row of Giffords are those of Malcolm Gifford and his son, Malcolm, Jr. A little investigation discovered the story of the Malcolms Gifford--a tale of wealth, privilege, and unsolved murder.
+Among the graves in this extra row of Giffords are those of Malcolm Gifford and his offspring.
+A little investigation discovered the story of the Malcolms Gifford--a tale of wealth, privilege, and unsolved murder.

 Malcolm was the eldest son of the eldest son of Elihu Gifford and had inherited Gifford Iron Works and the wealth and position that went with it.
 His son, Malcolm, Jr., had all the advantages afforded a rich kid, but in April 1914, at the age of nineteen, Malcolm, Jr., was arrested for murder.